 DOE continues to monitor tank space utilization at SRS on a routine basis.
 Performance indicators have been developed to provide management the ability to assess performance against the goals of the interim processing strategy.
 Projections are officially updated quarterly but individual transfers and receipts are assessed for impacts against plans.
-An updated system plan that models tank space until mission completion, incorporates the revised salt strategy, and adds the current planning for sludge processing is expected to be issued in the first half of 2006.
-Any perturbations resulting from delays in the projects noted above or resulting from delays in implementing 3116 are expected to be incorporated into that planning with contingencies developed to mitigate impacts.
+An updated system plan that models tank space until mission completion, incorporates the revised salt strategy, and adds the current planning for sludge processing is expected to be issued in the last half of 2006.
+Any perturbations resulting from delays in the projects noted above or resulting from refinements in approach for 3116 are expected to be incorporated into that planning with contingencies developed to mitigate impacts.

 Another integration tool is a proposed program evaluation for interfacing the various processing facilities.
 The purpose of this evaluation is to take the input and issues from various technical reports, program and project risk reviews, and define a path forward for resolution or mitigation.
 As an example, full scale testing of CSSX is currently planned to better define the actual expected processing capabilities for SWPF and the results of these tests are a key to determining the needed infrastructure to support an efficient operation.
 Other activities including detailed modeling of transfer and system operations are underway to determine what, if any, modifications are required to support efficient operations.
 A specific example being evaluated now is whether additional tank space is needed as a buffer between DWPF and SWPF based on the DWPF SRAT processing capabilities versus planned SWPF outputs.
 By the fall of 2006, it is expected that sufficient data can be assembled to support the development of a program evaluation that outlines the path forward, decisions needed, and schedules required.
 The program evaluation is intended to focus and drive decisions, evaluate program progress, and highlight emergent issues either independently or in conjunction with the detailed modeling currently encompassed by the system plan.
+As a result of delays in the start of DDA, the program evaluation will be delayed several weeks to allow for assessment of the initial DDA operations to be included in the program evaluation.
+In the event DDA processing is delayed further, the program evaluation will be completed by November 2006 and will reflect the impacts of the delay.